 Near Burlington in Boone County, Kentucky — The American South (East South Central)

 Location.
-38° 56.525′ N, 84° 50.777′ W. Marker is near Burlington, Kentucky, in Boone County.
-Marker is on Lower River Road, on the right when traveling north.
-Touch for map. marker is in “downtown” Rabbit Hash, just across the street from the General Store.
-Marker is at or near this postal address: 10000 Lower River Rd, Burlington KY 41005, United States of America.
+38° 56.52′ N, 84° 50.8′ W. Marker is near Burlington, Kentucky, in Boone County.
+Marker can be reached from Lower River Road. marker is in a backyard, behind the Rabbit Hash Roofing Co., and Art Museum.
+Touch for map.
+Marker is at or near this postal address: 10145 Lower River Rd, Burlington KY 41005, United States of America.
+Touch for directions.